cesparza/gtb-search/README.md

-# photosearch
+# Photo Search
-Building a highly performant photosearch with Elasticsearch, Docker, and AngularJS
+Building a highly performant Photo search with Elasticsearch, Docker, and AngularJS

-Read more about this project on my [blog](http://blog.sandeepchivukula.com)

 # Instructions